ZeroCM/zcm/docs/zcmtypesys.md

 their non-bitfield type in all regards other than encoding and decoding. `intXX_t` types are signed integers and will encode and decode as such.
-For example when encoding a type that contains an `int8_t:3` with the value set to `0b111`, you should expect the decoded message to contain a `-1` as the value of this variable. `byte` is unsigned for any language that has unsigned types.
+For example when encoding a type that contains an `int8_t:3` with the value set to `0b111`, you should expect the decoded message to contain a `3` as the value of this variable.
+Sign extension is configurable by specifying a negative sign before the number of bits in the bitfield.
+A type with an `int8_t:-3` with the value set to `0b111` will have its sign extended upon decode.
+You should expect the received value to be `-1` (`0b11111111`). `byte` is unsigned for any language that has unsigned types.
 When encoding a type that contains a `byte:3` with the value set to `0b111`, you should expect the decoded message to contain a `7` as the value of this variable for languages that support unsigned types.
-For languages that do not have unsigned types (ahem java...) you should expect the decoded message to contain a `-1` as the value of this variable.
+For languages that do not have unsigned types (ahem java...) you should expect the decoded message to also contain a `7` as the value of this variable.
+For a type containing a `byte:8` with the value set to `0xff`, you should expect the decoded message to contain a `255` for languages that support unsigned types and a `-1` for languages that do not.

 ### Array Types